dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 **Notes:**

-This will properly enforce the framework for the dependency chain.
-The output folder will contain proper version of the direct dependency - Repository Layer.
-The transitive dependencies might overbuild, and output folder of current project (Service Layer) might contain both versions of the transitive project dependency (Domain-net48.dll and Domain-netstd20.dll).
-This limitation can be workarounded by switching of the transitive project dependencies via `DisableTransitiveProjectReferences` (same as shown in [Access to transitive project references](#access-to-transitive-project-references))

-`SetTargetFramework` is currently not honored by the nuget client([nuget issue #12436](https://github.com/NuGet/Home/issues/12436)), so the output folder will contain binaries from nuget packages as if this metadata was not used.
+`SetTargetFramework` is currently not honored by the NuGet client([nuget issue #12436](https://github.com/NuGet/Home/issues/12436)), so the output folder will contain binaries from nuget packages as if this metadata was not used.
 To workaround this the apropriate nuget needs to be directly referenced from the project enforcing reference framework via `SetTargetFramework`, or copied to output/publish folder via different means.

+`SetTargetFramework` will properly enforce the framework for the `ProjectReference` chain.
+Once the `TargetFramework` overriding is encountered it is passed down the reference chain and the `ProjectReference`s respect it during the `TargetFramework` resolution.
+Due to the nature of handling of [transitive references in .NET-SDK style projects](#net-sdk-projects-and-access-to-transitive-references) and the fact that NuGet client doesn't honor `SetTargetFramework`, the transitive references can get resolved and built for multiple `TargetFramework`s.
+This means the output folder will contain proper version of the direct dependency - Repository Layer.
+The transitive references might overbuild, and output folder of current project (Service Layer) might contain both versions of the transitive project dependency (Domain-net48.dll and Domain-netstd20.dll).
+This limitation can be workarounded by switching of the transitive project references via `DisableTransitiveProjectReferences` (same as shown in [Access to transitive project references](#access-to-transitive-project-references))